Skip to main content

 Exam Paper Evaluation

 The bottleneck in Indian university examinations isn't writing the paper, it's evaluating tens of thousands of handwritten answer sheets against detailed rubrics, in time for results to publish.
 Evaluator burnout, batch reassignments, and grievance backlogs are the norm.

+Exam Evaluation is built around four actors, the faculty rubric author, the evaluator, the Controller of Examinations, and the student, each with a purpose-built view that shares the same versioned source of truth.
+Scoring is calibrated against your own human-scored corpus to QWK (quadratic weighted kappa) alignment with your graders, and the dashboard is role-aware: the Vice Chancellor, the CoE office, and each evaluator see the same session through their own lens.
 The AI doesn't replace evaluators; it handles the volume so they can focus on judgment.

-QverLabs Exam Evaluation is built around four actors, the faculty rubric author, the evaluator, the Controller of Examinations, and the student, each with a purpose-built view that shares the same versioned source of truth.

 How it works